gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 ### Switch to ZSH

 Congrats, we have configured our terminal.
-Most Linux distribution come with _bash_ as the default shell, but we want to switch to **zsh** which is more powerful than _bash_, but yet fully compatible to it.
+Most Linux distribution come with _bash_ as the default shell.
+We want to switch to **zsh** which is more powerful than _bash_, but yet fully compatible to it.
 For newer MacOS versions _zsh_ is the default shell.
 For Ubuntu you have to install _zsh_:

 ```bash
 # install zsh